cocos-creator/docs-3d-deprecated/en/ui-system/components/engine/list-with-data.md

 }
 ```

 We defined an `Item` class at the top of the script for storing and easily updating data needed by item.
 Please notice this class does not extends `cc.Component`, so it can be defined as a property type for any component.
-You can learn more details about data class here [Declare class](../../../scripting/ccclass.md).
+Please refer to the [Declare class](../../../scripting/ccclass.md) documentation for additional details.

 After the `Item` class definition, we defined a component class.
 Each script file can only contains one component definition and the component name will be the same as the file name.
 So the component we define is `ItemList`.
 In this component we have a list property which type is `Item`.
 This way we can populate the list with data input in __Inspector__ panel.